 Support for improving the social and emotional development of all pupils includes (in addition to Pastoral Meetings) listening to the child.
+A senior member of staff is a trained Mental Health Lead and the SENCO has regular Mental Health Champions meeting to stay up to date with best practice for supporting emotional mental health in school.

+We also employ a trained ELSA (Emotional Literacy Support Assistant) and another in training.
+An ELSA is a trained, school based learning support assistant.
+Their role is to support the emotional wellbeing of pupils.
+They are trained by a team of Educational Psychologists and receive ongoing group supervision.
+Our ELSAs work with children and young people either individually or in small groups and deliver bespoke interventions tailored to the presenting situation or need.
+The role of the ELSA is to develop children and young people's emotional literacy, positive mental health, social skills and emotional wellbeing.

 The school endeavours to safeguard all pupils and to prevent any instance of bullying or intimidation and has measures in place to prevent this.
 We understand that SEND pupils can be especially vulnerable.

-SEND pupils or their parents should speak to their Class Teacher, Ms Lines or Mrs McParland.
+SEND pupils or their parents should speak to their Class Teacher, Ms Lines or Mrs Bates.
 Further information on the school's strategies to prevent and deal with bullying can be found in Section 10 of the Behaviour Policy